-Every important development sounded bananas before it became reality.
-The entire world’s information available to a human with a small device?
+Every innovation sounded bananas before it became reality.
+The entire world’s information available to a person with a small device?
+Bananas!
 America spending $7 trillion on wars in the Middle East and Asia since 2001?
+Bananas!
 A cryptocurrency, a form of electronic cash without a central bank or single administrator that can be sent from user to user on the peer-to-peer bitcoin blockchain network without the need for intermediaries powered through blockchain technology and worth $20000 at one point, $10000 today ?
+Double Bananas!
 Tesla being worth more that Toyota last week !?
+Get out of here!

 Breakthroughs defy conventional wisdom.
 “And yet we keep making the same mistake” when predicting the future, former Google CEO Eric Schmidt writes in his book ‘How Google Works’.
 Schimdt warns us it’s hard to let go of conventional wisdom when anticipating breakthroughs, because conventional wisdom seems like a set of unbreakable laws.